 Once the grazing agents have been introduced on the grid, they all follow the same rules to guide their movement throughout the simulation space, moving to a cell with grass and then subsequently eating the grass on the surrounding cells at each iteration of the grazing event.
-Figure 1 illustrates each logical step of the grazing agents' cycle when the GrAM module is called.
+Figure 1 illustrates each logical step of the grazing agents' cycle when GrAM is called.
 The grazing agents created in the initial step of each grazing event are randomly distributed on the simulation grid.
-A new set of agents with new random starting positions are created at the beginning of each subsequent grazing event.
-The simulation grid is not necessarily representing an enclosed pasture in its entirety and each grazing agent does not have any unique attribute except its position.
-This approach of the grazing agents in the module corresponds to natural environments, whereby domestic grazers roam through a bigger pasture or whereby wildlife range in fully open environments (Burgess, 2006; Ludwig et al., 2017).
+A new set of agents with new random starting positions is created at the beginning of each subsequent grazing event.
+The simulation grid does not necessarily represent an enclosed pasture in its entirety, and each grazing agent does not have any unique attributes except its position.
+This approach of the grazing agents in the module corresponds to natural environments, whereby domestic grazers roam through a bigger pasture or whereby wildlife ranges in fully open environments (Burgess, 2006; Ludwig et al., 2017).

-Grazing agents have three behaviours that determine how they act on the model grid: 1) Choosing what cell is the best to move to next; 2) the movement to the next cell; and 3) eating the grass that is in those cells.
-For choosing which cell to move to next, a function operating on a scoring system is established to decide the best next move for the agent (similar to Jeltsch et al. (1997a, 1997b) and Marion et al. (2008)).
-A score is then attributed for each cell on the grid, and the next destination of the grazer is randomly chosen among the highest scoring cells.
-This decision function takes into consideration five factors to determine what the best cell is, with each factor having a positive or negative influence on the total score of the cell, and with a total score calculated for each cell on the grid before the grazing agent chooses its next destination.
-The five factors in order of their importance are: 1) presence of grazers in the cell; 2) the presence of walls (e.g. rock formation) in the cell; 3) the height of the grass in the cell; 4) the slope of sediment surface, and 5) the previous visit or not of grazers in that cell.
+Grazing agents have three behaviors that determine how they act on the model grid: (1) choosing what cell is the best to move to next; (2) moving to the next cell; and (3) eating the grass that is in those cells.
+For choosing which cell to move to next, a function operating on a scoring system was established to decide the best next move for the agent (similar to Jeltsch et al., 1997a, b; and Marion et al., 2008).
+A score is attributed for each cell on the grid, and the next destination of the grazer is randomly chosen among the highest scoring cells.
+This decision function takes into consideration five factors to determine what the best cell would be, with each factor having a positive or negative influence on the total score of the cell and with a total score calculated for each cell on the grid before the grazing agent chooses its next destination.
+The five factors in order of their importance are (1) the presence of grazers in the cell, (2) the presence of walls (e.g., rock formation) in the cell, (3) the height of the grass in the cell, (4) the slope of sediment surface, and (5) a previous visit (or not) of grazers in that cell.